jmackey-astro/PION/README.txt

 see what I can do to help.
 Quote the exact error message in the email.

-If you are not using Linux/UNIX then the Makefiles may need editing.
+If you are not using Linux/UNIX then the Makefile and/or compile_code.sh script may need editing.

+(3)
+cd to ../bin_parallel/ and run "bash compile_code.sh".
+Again, if you are lucky it will just compile.
+There will probably be warning messages about pmpio.h from functions that are defined but never used; this is not a problem.
+If compilation is successful then the files ../bin/pion_parallel and ../bin/icgen_parallel will exist.

+In the event that it doesn't compile follow the same procedure as for the serial version of the code.

 -------------------------------
 ----- RUNNING CODE:       -----